atomisthq/docs/docs/getting-started/index.md

 ## Getting Started with Atomist

 If you've just encountered Atomist for the first time then you're in the right place!
-In fact, even if you're an experienced Atomist Rug user, then you might also be in the right place to discover more about what Atomist can do for you.
+If you're looking to jump right in, get Atomist into your Slack team and get going, then see the [Atomist Quick Start](atomist-quick-start).

 In this documentation you're going to take a thorough tour of all the Atomist features, including our API which is the Rug language, so that you can go from 0 to 10 as quickly as possible.